Irene Bedard

-Irene Bedard (born July 22, 1967) is an American actress, who has played mostly lead Native American roles in a variety of films.
+Irene Bedard (born July 22, 1967) is an American actress, who has played mostly Native American lead roles in a variety of films.
 She is perhaps best known for the role of Suzy Song in the 1998 film Smoke Signals, an adaptation of a Sherman Alexie collection of short stories, as well as for providing the speaking voice for the titular character in the 1995 animated film Pocahontas.
 Bedard reprised her role as Pocahontas in the film's direct-to-video follow-up, Pocahontas II: Journey to a New World (1998) and for a cameo in Ralph Breaks the Internet (2018).

 Early life

-Bedard was born in Anchorage, Alaska and is of Iñupiat and French Canadian/Cree (Métis) heritage and an enrolled member of the Native Village of Koyuk in Alaska.
-Bedard graduated from Dimond High School in Anchorage, Alaska in 1985.
-Bedard attended The University of the Arts in Philadelphia, Pennsylvania where she studied musical theater.
+Bedard was born in Anchorage, Alaska, to an Iñupiaq mother and a Cree/French Canadian father.
+She is an enrolled citizen of the Native Village of Koyuk in Alaska.